fakedata-haskell/fakedata/README.md

 fakedata
 ========

 This library is a port of Ruby's [faker](https://github.com/stympy/faker).
+It's a library for producing fake data such as names, addressess and phone numbers.
 Note that it directly uses the source data from that library, so the quality of fake data is quite high!

 Tutorial
 --------